alessfg/nginx-proxy-cache-web-server-demo/README.md

 You will find a series of NGINX configuration files in the [`nginx_proxy_cache_web_server_config`](nginx_proxy_cache_web_server_config/) folder.
 The folder is divided into individual steps, meant to be copied into their respective directory in order.
 By default, the folder is uploaded to your NGINX Plus instance.

 A deployment script to help you copy the configuration files, [`deploy.sh`](nnginx_proxy_cache_web_server_config/deploy.sh), is also provided.
 To run the script, use the step number as a parameter, e.g. `./deploy.sh 1` for step 1.
-You might need to make the deployment script executable by running `sudo chmod +x deploy.sh`.

 ### Step 1 -> Deploy a simple web server